This is your bucket list, Steamboat style. The Boat List features every can’t-miss fall activity. Are you ready to check them off?

 13. Visit Fish Creek Falls

 If you followed our summer Boat List, this one may look familiar.
 That’s because Fish Creek Falls is an amazing spot any time of the year.
-The high alpine water that flows down this 280- ft drop is breathtaking on its own, but when you add a sprinkling of golden aspens against dark evergreens, this favorite Colorado waterfall turns magical.
+The high alpine water that flows down this 280- foot drop is breathtaking on its own, but when you add a sprinkling of golden aspens against dark evergreens, this favorite Colorado waterfall turns magical.

 14. Discover a New Artist at Downton Art Galleries